deopurkar/deopurkar.github.io/3349/index.md

 1. Weeks 1 and 2 (19 Feb to 2 Mar): Chapter I (3 sections)
 1. Weeks 3 and 4 (2 Mar to 16 Mar): I.3, II.1, II.2
+1. Weeks 5 and 6 (16 Mar to 30 Mar): End of chapter II

 ## Prerequisites